urchegui/urchegui/README.md

 # Hey! 👋 I'm Dani

-Software Engineer and fullstack developer with 5+ years building stuff on the internet.
-Currently working at **Teledyne FLIR** doing frontend R&D (embedded systems, thermal camera interfaces, that kind of thing) while juggling freelance projects on the side where I do a bit of everything.
+Software Engineer, Co-founder and CTO of **Nebula Labs** — a tech consultancy specialised in intelligent automation and applied AI for business.

+I design and implement agent architectures and AI orchestration systems, connecting LLMs, automations and data so they work as one cohesive system.
+I also do freelance engineering for companies that need software built right.

-Finishing my Software Engineering degree at **Universidad Politécnica de Madrid** while working full-time because, apparently, I enjoy pain 😅
+Finishing my Software Engineering degree at **Universidad Politécnica de Madrid**, and currently researching quantum computing applied to financial optimisation. 🧠

 ## 🛠️ Tech Stack